tushar5526/tushar5526.github.io/content/til/how-to-apply-git-log-and-git-grep-only-for-a-specific-file-type.md

 ---
-title: "How to Show Git Log Only for One File Type"
+title: "How to Apply Git Log and Git Grep Only for a Specific File Type"
 date: 2022-09-30T08:13:24+02:00
 tags:
 - git